open-amt-cloud-toolkit/docs/docs/Deployment/Database/nosql.md

 ## MongoDB Docker Deployment

-The below steps will show how to modify the basic Open AMT Docker deployment to integrate MongoDB for MPS to store and reference device data.
+The below steps will show how to modify the basic [Open AMT Getting Started Docker deployment](../../GetStarted/setup.md) to integrate MongoDB for MPS to store and reference device data.

 1. Stop any running containers.